Get instant quote

 What are common problems with designing snap-fit joints?

-In general, snap-fits will encounter the most stress during attachment and should return to their neutral position once the joining process is completed.
-Depending on the shape of the undercut, snap-fit assemblies can also be designed to make them permanent.
-A well-designed snap-fit with suitable material can be used many times without any noticeable fatigue.
+In general, snap-fits experience the highest stress during engagement and should return to a neutral position once assembly is complete.
+Depending on undercut geometry, snap-fit joints can be designed to be permanent.
+With proper geometry and material selection, a snap-fit can be cycled many times without noticeable fatigue.

 What are the right tolerances for snap-fit joints?

-3D printing properties can vary quite a bit, from printer calibration and materials to the printer technology itself.
-Because of these varying factors, there are no strict tolerancing rules for printing snap-fit joints and connectors.
+3D printing properties vary with printer calibration, material and process, so there are no universal tolerance rules for snap-fit joints and connectors.

 What are the best practices for designing 3D-printed snap fits?

-When designing snap-fit joints for 3D printed parts, it is important to consider features that will reduce stress and strain on the snap-fit assembly.
-Here are some of our best practices for designing snap-fit joints for 3D printing.
+When designing snap-fit joints for 3D printed parts, account for features that reduce stress and strain in the assembly.
+The following guidance outlines best practices for engineers designing snap-fit joints for additive manufacturing and outsourced production.

 Taper the design